qdread/dasypop/dasypop_methods.md

 - For each remaining impervious surface area pixel, generates dasymetric population estimate by multiplying block group population by fraction of block group impervious area contained within that pixel
 - Writes the result to a GeoTIFF file

-*Note*: This requires a valid U.S. Census Bureau API key to be saved in the current working directory in a file named `censusapikey.txt`.
+> *Note*: This requires a valid U.S. Census Bureau API key to be saved in the current working directory in a file named `censusapikey.txt`.
-Sign up for a key using [the Census API key signup form](https://api.census.gov/data/key_signup.html).
+> Sign up for a key using [the Census API key signup form](https://api.census.gov/data/key_signup.html).

+> *Note*: Currently, pixels labeled 1-6 in the NLCD 2016 impervious descriptor are considered roads and removed before distributing population among the remaining pixels.
+However, it may also be advisable to remove pixels labeled 7, 8, 11, and 12.
+If this is desired, modify the line creating the object `reclass.table` as follows: `reclass.table <- matrix(c(1,8,1,9,10,NA,11,12,1,13,14,NA), ncol = 3, byrow = TRUE)`

 ```
 Get_Dasy_Data <- function(stid, ctyid, imp_raster_file, imp_desc_raster_file) {